 How Do You Type A Square Symbol

-Nov 08, 2025 · 12 min read
+12 min read

 Have you ever needed to write about area calculations or geometric shapes, only to find yourself awkwardly typing "square meters" because you couldn't figure out how to make that tiny "²" appear?
-Or perhaps you were crafting a document about exponents and felt frustrated that you had to describe "to the power of two" instead of simply using the squared symbol?
+In practice, or perhaps you were crafting a document about exponents and felt frustrated that you had to describe "to the power of two" instead of simply using the squared symbol?
 It’s a common digital-age dilemma.

 Mastering the Art of Typing the Square Symbol